Gems TV (UK): History

 Gems TV is a British reverse auction jewellery shopping channel, officially the first reverse auction in the UK and was known as the first British channel just to sell gemstones.

-Gems TV first launched at 4pm on 8 October 2004, after the channel was formed by Steve Bennett and founders of Eagle Road Studios and Thaigems.
+Gems TV first launched at 4 pm on 8 October 2004, after the channel was formed by Steve Bennett and founders of Eagle Road Studios and Thaigems.
 The channel replaced Factory Outlet on Sky channel 663.
 The reverse auction format for the channel was based around Eagle Road Studios now defunct sister channel, 'Snatch It!'.

 The channel was an independent company until the merger of Eagle Road Studios and Thaigem, which formed 'Gems TV UK Limited'; the original founders left the company and in 2008 floated on the Singapore Stock Exchange and become a corporate company; Gems TV Holdings Limited.

 The channel's original purpose was to sell affordable gemstone jewellery manufactured by its production facilities in Chanthaburi, Thailand.
 To reduce costs the parent company later reduced its own manufacturing and bought in jewellery from other suppliers.

 On 1 February 2010, the manufacturing operations at the company's factory in Chanthaburi, Thailand were closed down to reduce costs and increase profit margins.
 This caused many employees to be made redundant.

 Sale

 On 18 June 2010, Gems TV Holdings sold Gems TV (UK) Limited (a wholly owned subsidiary) to The Colourful Company Group Limited for £3 million.
 As a result of the sale, Gems TV (UK) Limited was again under the ownership of Steve Bennett, one of the original founders of the company.

 After the sale of Gems TV to its original management, the channel returned to sourcing gemstone jewellery.

-As of 2013, the channel was available for 24 hours a day, increased from 6am to 2am in 2012.
+As of 2013, the channel was available for 24 hours a day, increased from 6 am to 2 am in 2012.